 Even though the Asean taxonomy is designed to be interoperable with other international frameworks, some members, such as Indonesia, Malaysia, Philippines, Singapore, Thailand and Vietnam, are developing national classifications of sustainable activities at the same time.

-This virtual roundtable explores the latest update to the sustainable finance taxonomy and delves into its unique features.
+This virtual roundtable explores the latest update to the sustainable finance taxonomy.
 The speakers discuss the qualitative and quantitative assessment approaches, the taxonomy’s application, and comparability and interoperability with other frameworks.
 Join us to learn about the urgency of scaling up transition finance and the sustainability ambitions of Southeast Asia.

 09:00 – 10:00 (London)